tyggy/aboutblank/knowledge_base/frameworks/lotka-volterra-dynamics.md

 ## Overview

-Mathematical model of predator-prey and competitive ecological interactions used to study community evolution
+Mathematical model of ecological community dynamics used to study evolutionary adaptation

 ## Notes